cloudbook-project/cloudbook_maker2/README.md

 # cloudbook_maker2

-Requirements: PLY , radon, astunparse
+Requirements: PLY , radon, astunparse please be sure you are using pip3 tool ( if you have python2 and python3 probably you have both pip tools)
   - (install ply: pip install ply)
   - (install radon: pip install radon)
   - (install asteunparse: pip install astunparse)